IntelligentSoftwareSystems/Galois/lonestar/triangles/README.md

--`$ ./triangles <path-symmetric-graph> -algo edgeiterator -t 40` -`$ ./triangles <path-symmetric-graph> -t 20 -algo nodeiterator`
+-`$ ./triangles <path-symmetric-graph> -algo edgeiterator -t 40` -`$ ./triangles <path-symmetric-graph> -t 20 -algo nodeiterator` -`$ ./triangles <path-symmetric-graph> -t 20 -algo orderedCount`

 PERFORMANCE
 ===========

-- In our experience, edgeiterator algorithm gives the best performance.
+- In our experience, orderedCount algorithm gives the best performance.

-- The performance of both algorithms depend on an optimal choice of the compile time constant, CHUNK_SIZE, the granularity of stolen work when work stealing is enabled (via galois::steal()).
+- The performance of algorithms depend on an optimal choice of the compile time constant, CHUNK_SIZE, the granularity of stolen work when work stealing is enabled (via galois::steal()).
 The optimal value of the constant might depend on the architecture, so you might want to evaluate the performance over a range of